patroni/patroni/docs/replica_bootstrap.rst

 .. note::
     The above Barman method is based on the sample script `barman_recover.py <https://github.com/zalando/patroni/blob/master/patroni/scripts/barman_recover.py>`_.
-    That script requires that you have both Barman and ``pg-backup-api`` configure in the Barman host, so it can execute a remote ``barman recover`` through the backup API.
+    That script requires that you have both Barman and ``pg-backup-api`` configured in the Barman host, so it can execute a remote ``barman recover`` through the backup API.
     The above example used a subset of the available parameters.
 After downloading the script you can execute you can execute it with ``--help`` to get the full list of parameters.

 .. _custom_replica_creation: